1. Browning Buck Mark URX Air Pistol .177″

 There is an obvious reason the Beeman P1 is absurdly expensive.
-It comes loaded with unique features and shoots at very high velocities for a spring loaded airsoft.
+It comes loaded with unique features and shoots at very high velocities for spring-loaded airsoft.
 There are two power levels, with the higher power level being able to clock in at over 530 feet per second (FPS).
 Even the lower power setting is quite powerful at around 410 FPS according to our tests.
-This is just absolutely insane speed considering a real bullet travels at north of 1,000 FPS.
+This is just absolutely insane speed considering a real bullet travels north of 1,000 FPS.

 Overall, this is the best airsoft spring pistol if you can pay the steep premium.
 It does not come with any fancy packaging or marketing gimmicks.
 You only get solid German engineering.
 Our biggest complaint is that it does take a while to cock this thing.
 You have to basically pull out the top half of the pistol and load your pellet individually before you shoot.
 Pulling it back all the way gives it full power and halfway gives it the lower speed.

 It works something like that Beeman P1 in that you need to pull out the top half of the gun.
-But instead of pull the top half back 180 degrees, you end up having to rotate it almost a full 360 degrees.
+But instead of pulling the top half back 180 degrees, you end up having to rotate it almost a full 360 degrees.
 This makes it much more effortless to cock.
-The company reports only a 7 pound cocking effort, which is very light.
+The company reports only a 7-pound cocking effort, which is very light.

 We love how innovative this airsoft pistol is, especially given how cheap it is.
-There is a 13 shot speedload clip, which is located under the grip.
-You can simply pull the speedload clip lever all the way out without refilling the entire reservoir.
+There is a 13-shot speed load clip, which is located under the grip.
+You can simply pull the speed load clip lever all the way out without refilling the entire reservoir.
 This loads 13 BBs into the magazine.
-We also like that it has a safety on the side.
+We also like that it has safety on the side.
 The only downfall is that it is still only one shot per cock, like all spring air pistols.